cs3org/OCM-API/IETF-OCM-IP.md

-[OCM]: the signature MUST cover at least `@method`, `@target-uri`, `content-digest`, `content-length` and `date`, MUST include the `created` parameter, and MUST be made with an asymmetric algorithm using a key advertised in the OCM Server's `/.well-known/jwks.json`.
+[OCM]: the signature MUST cover at least `@method`, `@target-uri`, `content-digest`, `content-length` and `date`, MUST include the `created` parameter, and MUST be made with an asymmetric algorithm using a key advertised in the OCM Server's JWK Set, located via the `jwksUri` field of its Discovery response.

 On receipt of an Integration API request, the Protocol Server: